- Feature Links

 Review your county’s reopening plans, as reported to the Kansas Division of Emergency Management.
 Questions?
 Contact the County Health Officer at your county health department.

-Currently, there is a 14-day mandatory home quarantine for those who have traveled to certain states, traveled on a cruise ship or river cruise or traveled internationally.
+Currently, there is a 14-day mandatory home quarantine for those who have traveled to certain locations or those who have traveled on a cruise ship or river cruise.
 This applies to both Kansas residents and those visiting Kansas.
 Learn more.